Frequently Asked Questions

 First of all, we don't directly support the use of Nextflow in our HPC clusters, since it is a workflow prone to issues if you don't have an internet connection.
 However, if you really need to use it, you have some options.

-If you are a MN4 user from BSC, you can use MN4's login0.
+If you are a MN4 user from the BSC, you can use MN4's login0.
 This is the only login node with internet connection, so you can run a very barebones version of your Nextflow pipeline in order to get all your dependencies downloaded.
 Once that is done, you should be able to run the pipeline on compute nodes using the batch system.

 If you use any other machine or don't have access to MN4's login0, you can try a workaround.
 You can try to run the pipeline in your local computer and then copy the generated nextflow environment to your desired cluster.
 With a bit of luck, this can be enough to have all the necessary dependencies sorted out to run in the compute nodes.
 This environment should be composed of: